Pandemic Planning

 5. Adapt Benefits to Address COVID (and COVID-related) Challenges

-The COVID-19 pandemic has obviously created new health challenges but it has also highlighted existing challenges for employees including those related to mental health, caregiving and inequities based on race and social determinants.
-For healthcare systems, the pandemic has forced a rapid transition to virtual care.
-Employers need to be thinking about ways to adapt benefit offerings to best support employee health and well-being over both the short and long term.
+COVID-19 has created new health challenges but it has also highlighted existing challenges for employees including those related to mental health, caregiving and inequities based on race and social determinants.

 6. Develop a Compelling Vaccine Engagement Strategy